-13. Mr. Ram said the ministry spent \$54,000 on renovations, of which \$35,000 was provided by the Finance Ministry and the remaining \$18, 590 was used from funds allocated to the Housing ...
-Ministry - \$15, 000 from the Minister's travel vote and \$3, 590 from supply and services.
+(13) Mr Ram said the ministry spent \$54,000 on renovations, of which \$35,000 was provided by the Finance Ministry and the remaining \$18,590 was used from funds allocated to the Housing ...
+Ministry - \$15,000 from the minister's travel vote and \$3590 from supply and services.

-The relevant portion of the Auditor Generals report confirmed that an estimate of \$49, 786 was obtained for certain works.
-Additional works were requested and costed at \$34, 549.
-PSC approved the works and the Ministry of Finance later approved a virement of \$15,000 from the departments Travel and Communication allocation.
-The evidence has also clearly established that Dr. Chand took interest in the works at the premises and additional costs were incurred because of his interest.
+The relevant portion of the Auditor-Generals report confirmed that an estimate of \$49,786 was obtained for certain works.
+Additional works were requested and costed at \$34,549.
+PSC approved the works and the Ministry of Finance later approved a virement of \$15,000 from the departments travel and communication allocation.
+The evidence has also clearly established that Dr Chand took interest in the works at the premises and additional costs were incurred because of his interest.
 In cross examination he admitted that he had requested additional works after the initial renovation works.
 He would have known that this involved additional expenditure, which was substantial.

-- 14. Mr. Chand was also responsible for the Ministry of National Planning where he was entitled to another \$15, 000 for overseas travel. - Dr. Chand confirmed this in evidence.
+- (14) Mr Chand was also responsible for the Ministry of National Planning where he was entitled to another \$15,000 for overseas travel.

-- Mr. Jale could not put a figure to the value of the missing items because 15. improvements were made without the PSC's approval & - 16.
-"Everything is gone, stove, fridge, furniture, air conditioning and washing machine.
+Dr Chand confirmed this in evidence. - (15) Mr Jale could not put a figure to the value of the missing items because improvements were made without the PSC's approval & - (16) "Everything is gone, stove, fridge, furniture, air conditioning and washing machine.
 The quarters is bare."
 He said, "We are now asking the Housing Ministry to furnish us with an inventory of things bought or items that were in the house while the former minister lived there".

-I accept that the statements were clearly comments from Mr. Jale.
+I accept that the statements were clearly comments from Mr Jale.

-I uphold the defence submission that the factual matters contained in the article have been sufficiently established so to enable truth as a defence to stand.
+- 15 [22] I uphold the defence submission that the factual matters contained in the article have been sufficiently established so to enable truth as a defence to stand.
 The evidence established that the sting and substance of the article was true or substantially true.
-That the 2nd defendant did not testify is immaterial.
+That the D2 did not testify is immaterial.
 The relevant issues were not dependant on her testimony.
-Her testimony may only have been relevant on attempts made to make contact with Dr. Chand.
-In this regard and that of steps taken by the 1st defendant to facilitate a balanced report, I found the testimony from Mr. Hunter compelling and have preferred his version of relevant events to that given by the plaintiff.
-As submitted, in light of the evidence, whether or not any comment from Dr. Chand to Ms Wise would have made any difference to the article is one of speculation.
-The defendants are entitled to a verdict.
+Her testimony may only have been relevant 20 on attempts made to make contact with Dr Chand.
+In this regard and that of steps - 20 on attempts made to make contact with Dr Chand.
+In this regard and that of steps taken by the D1 to facilitate a balanced report, I found the testimony from Mr Hunter compelling and have preferred his version of relevant events to that given by the Plaintiff.
+As submitted, in light of the evidence, whether or not any comment from Dr Chand to Ms Wise would have made any difference to the 25 article is one of speculation.
+The Defendants are entitled to a verdict.